PTC-CMC/nanoparticle_assembly/README.md

 # This is the project repository for the work titled : Examining the Self-Assembly of Patchy Alkane-Grafted Silica Nanoparticles using Molecular Simulation

 Here contains the procedures used to produce the data and figures in this paper.
-Cloning this notebook, along with the relevant raw data available at Zenodo:DOI, will allow one to replicate all of the data extracted from the hoomd-blue trajectories.
+Cloning this notebook, along with the relevant raw data available at Zenodo: 10.5281/zenodo.4042749, will allow one to replicate all of the data extracted from the hoomd-blue trajectories.
 Unfortunately, due to updates to the hoomd-blue codebase, the actual simulation workflow cannot be replicated with the code provided here.
 It is still provided in order to provide relevant inputs that went into running those simulations.

 *INSTALLING AND RUNNING THESE NOTEBOOKs*
 After cloning the repo, enter into the Setup Folder.
 Go to the section titled **Downloading and Working with Datasets** to follow the instructions to set up your Conda environment.